 In late 2018, Extra announced that they intended to build a service area at J11 of the M62, at Birchwood.
-They argue that it will fill a large gap in existing service area provision, although their evidence uses a convoluted route from Birch services to Charnock Richard via Croft.
+They argued that it would fill a large gap in existing service area provision, although their evidence uses a convoluted route from Birch services to Charnock Richard via Croft.

 The junction is on the edge of Warrington and becoming increasingly industrialised.
-A dual carriageway would run from the roundabout down to the service area, before looping around the lorry park.
-This would replace Sliver Lane and the closed off entrance to Birchwood Way which is currently used mostly for parking and fly-tipping.
+A dual carriageway would have run from the roundabout down to the service area, before looping around the lorry park.
+This would have replaced Sliver Lane and the closed off entrance to Birchwood Way which is currently used mostly for parking and fly-tipping.
 It used to provide access to a landfill site.

-Extra say their plan will "echo surrounding agricultural buildings".
+Extra said their plan will "echo surrounding agricultural buildings".
 In a statement, they also promised "popular stores and retail outlets such as Leon, PizzaExpress, Greggs, Starbucks, Burger King, McDonald's and WHSmith", as well as a hotel.
-These would be spread out across two storeys, with the ground floor arranged around an atrium while the upper floor would likely be used as a meeting space or lounge.
+These would have been spread out across two storeys, with the ground floor arranged around an atrium while the upper floor would likely be used as a meeting space or lounge.

-Despite the ordinary-sounding layout, from the outside the building would look nothing like any other service station - more like a waterside apartment.
-Extra describe their plan as a "new concept" and "world class" facility, with up to 400 jobs created.
-Two public consultations took place, and the plans are now with Warrington Borough Council.
+Despite the ordinary-sounding layout, from the outside the building would have looked nothing like any other service station - more like a waterside apartment.
+Extra described their plan as a "new concept" and "world class" facility, with up to 400 jobs created.

-Extra are using the name Warrington to describe their proposal, despite the existing service area at Burtonwood actually being much closer to Warrington.
+Extra were using the name Warrington to describe their proposal, despite the existing service area at Burtonwood actually being much closer to Warrington.